ritsuwastaken/open-l2encdec/README.md

 ## Known issues
 - Missing metadata in `111`, `120` and `121` tails - original `l2encdec` bug
-- Protocol `121` encryption/decryption requires original filename, use `-f` option to force it
+- Protocol `121` encryption and decryption require the original filename.
+Use the `-f` option to specify it manually
 - Input/output paths with spaces are not supported

 ## Build